WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.9.1/upgrade_to_0.10.0.md

     mod.Release()
     ```

-    Developers have the responsibility to release the outputed module instances.
+    Developers have the responsibility to release the outputted module instances.

 3. Host module registration